• Skip to primary navigation

 Instructions

 • Grill or toast sliced bread until very dark.
-A dark char on toast is key for that bitter umami balance!
+A dark char on toast is key for providing a slight bitterness to balance the sweetness of persimmons.

-• Spread with whipped ricotta, whipped cottage cheese, or very thick yogurt/labne
+• Spread each toast with whipped ricotta or whipped cottage cheese.

 when you make this recipe, let us know!Mention @TheDelicious or tag #thedeliciousmademedoit!